Clean Air Ambassadors Program

 Lesson 2: Transportation and Our Choices

-With the help of Buzz the Electric School Bus, Ambassadors introduce students to the connection between transportation choices, air quality, and human health.
+With the help of Buzz the Electric School Bus, a story created by the District’s Clean Air Ambassadors, students learn about the important connection between transportation choices, air quality, and human health.
 Through a mix of storytelling and hands-on learning, students explore how vehicles produce emissions and how cleaner options—like electric vehicles, biking, walking, carpooling, and installing filters—can reduce air pollution and protect our environment.

 Lesson 3: Sensors and Our Health